Educational Psychology BSc (Hons)

 UCAS code: C812

-Untangle the relationship between learning, development and psychological disorders.
+Untangle the relationship between the brain, learning and development.
 Understand the core concepts of psychology and what makes humans tick.
-Apply your learning with work placements in educational settings on this degree accredited by the British Psychological Society (BPS).
+Apply your learning in educational settings on this degree, accredited by the British Psychological Society (BPS).

 Overview

-Discover the learning and development of children and young people on our educational psychology degree.
+Discover the processes of human learning and development on our educational psychology degree.

 Investigate the four key areas of psychology (social, developmental, biological and cognitive), as well as the relationship between brain and behaviour.
 Delve into the fascinating functions of the brain including memory, intelligence, personality and individual differences.

 As you discover what influences motivations and behaviours in an educational setting, you’ll test your skills hands-on.
-The BSc (Hons) Educational Psychology course includes a work placement.
+This course gives you the opportunity to do a work placement.
 Bring techniques and strategies for learning, teaching and assessments to life in a school or other educational-based setting.

 Course features